More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 How precise are the cut points — can I trim to the millisecond?

-Can I crossfade or fade in/out at the cut points to avoid clicks?
+Can I fade in and fade out at the cut points to avoid clicks?

-What is the difference between sample-accurate and frame-accurate trimming for MP3?
+What is the difference between Fast and Accurate cut precision?